Religions of India

 Through our curriculum, graduates learn to read closely, think critically, discuss insightfully, and write analytically.
 These skills are the heart of a liberal arts education.
 Our program of study prepares students for whatever educational and professional paths they may choose and builds their capacity to be lifelong learners.

-Investigating the beliefs, practices, and symbolism of New Religious Movements, both the unique histories of these groups and the development they may share.
+Seeking to understand both the unique histories of these groups and the patterns of development they may share.

 Associate Professor of Religion Studies Jessica Cooperman emphasizes the importance of primary documents to tell history and focus on the future.